 The clock must be set to the time of day before the programmable oven will work.
 See the following section on 'The Clock' for instructions on setting the time of day.

 References to 'left-hand' and 'right-hand' ovens apply as viewed from the front of the appliance.

-The left-hand oven is either a programmable multifunction or conventional oven, while the right-hand oven is a fan oven (programmable on some models).
+The left-hand oven is a programmable fan oven.

+The right-hand oven is a fan oven.